Can low iron cause hair texture change?

 If nothing seems to work to bring your hair back to how it was before iron deficiency anaemia, you might want to check if it’s not too late to have a hair transplant.

-If your hair loss has been caused by low iron and ferritin levels, once you treat the condition, you should notice your hair starting to grow back stronger and healthier within a few months.
+If your hair loss has been caused by low iron and ferritin levels, once you treat the condition, you should notice your hair starting to grow stronger and healthier within a few months.

 In the case that your hair doesn’t start to grow back, it might be time to consult your GP, or call in the professionals at a clinic like the Wimpole Clinic.